Home

 This drawing took one hour.

-He must know almost every jazz standard that was ever written.
+He must have known almost every jazz standard that was ever written.
 Between the tunes I was honored to hear him play, and the jokes he told me ...
 I couldn't get him to sit still.
+Therefore this drawing had to be done in ten minutes

 That's the fastest, accurately drawn portrait I've ever done!